-One of the ways to improve your writing, and to establish yourself as an expert, is to write what you know.
+One of the ways to improve your freelance writing, and establish yourself as an expert, is to write what you know.

-Among the most common pieces of advice that you are likely to receive as an aspiring freelancer writer is to write what you know.
+Among the most common pieces of advice you are likely to receive as an aspiring freelancer writer is writing what you know.
 There are good reasons that “write what you know” is such common advice:

 - It takes less research to write about something you are already knowledgeable about, so you can write faster.

-- You enjoy it more, since it's something you (presumable) like as well as know.
+- You enjoy it more since it's something you (presumably) like as well as know.

 - It's easier to establish yourself as an expert if you already have a knowledge base.

-Writing what you know can be a great way to get started, as well as a solid way to showcase your expertise and find a niche that you can really gain a reputation in.
+Writing what you know can be a great way to get started and a solid way to showcase your expertise and find a niche in which you can really gain a reputation.

-Two Ways to Write What You Know: What You Already Know and What You're Researching
+Freelance Writing: Two Ways to Write What You Know

 When many of us think about writing about what we know, we think about our current expertise.
 This makes sense in a lot of ways.
-Draw on your own knowledge in order to find ideas, and to show an authoritative voice.
-Indeed, I started out as a science writer, because that is what I followed, and what I “knew” from my days as a physical sciences major.
-I wrote for a great physics web site for years, and even wrote a couple of small, front of the book pieces for Discover magazine.
-I assumed that I would write about sicence, and even religion, since these were things that I knew a lot about.
+Draw on your own knowledge to find ideas and show an authoritative voice.
+Indeed, I started out as a science writer because that is what I followed and what I “knew” from my days as a physical sciences major.
+I wrote for a great physics website for years and even wrote a few small, front-of-the-book pieces for Discover magazine.
+I assumed that I would write about science and religion since these were things that I knew a lot about.